valekar/scanny_plugin/README.md

 Displaying of the returned images can be done using ```Image.memory``` widget.
 #### For instance
 ```
-Image.memory(_imageBytes
+Image.memory(_imageBytes)
 ```

+### For more info - Refer example folder under this repo
+The example flutter contains main.dart file.
+Please refer if get stuck along the way or ping me so that I can look into it.

 ## For contributions
 Do Create pull and contribute.
+If you face any issues, please to create an issue.

 ## TODO
 1. Add IOS scanner (Major)